Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 # The Database Systems
 ## Non-realtime Database (MariaDB)
-The non-realtime database uses the [MariaDB](https://mariadb.org/) database system and is used for holding information about the patients (tenants), beacons, receivers and other details related to these.
+The non-realtime database uses the [MariaDB](https://mariadb.org/) database system and is used for holding information about the tenants, beacons, receivers and other details related to these.
 Picture 4 shows the non-realtime database model.

 ![non_realtime_db](img/non_realtime.PNG)
 Picture 4.
 The non-realtime database.